xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 The view controller has a `videoView`, where we will show what the camera is recording, and a `resultsLabel` which will show the predictions.

-We then create an image detector using `Vision` and specify a confidence treshold of 0.3 which means that we want all the predictions whose probability is at least 0.3 or 30%.
+We then create an image detector using `Vision` and specify a confidence threshold of 0.3 which means that we want all the predictions whose probability is at least 0.3 or 30%.

 Next, we have to connect the camera's output to our model.
 I will not show the code for the camera setup here but you can see it in the full [example code](https://github.com/xmartlabs/MLKitTest).
 What we have to add to our controller is a function that will be called for each camera frame.